Spoorthi12spoo/CodexIntern_Tasks/Matrix_Operations_Tool/Matrix_Tool/README.md

 - You will be asked to enter matrix values
 - A menu will appear to choose an operation
-- After selecting an operation, the result will be displayed clearly on the screen
+- After selecting an operation, the result will be displayed clearly on the screen.